yurith-rubio/yurith-rubio/README.md

   Regarding my developing skills.
 I enjoy designing websites that are not only functional but also nice to the eye.

-  With my background as a designer, every details matter, from using a light gray color on the borders of an input to the well tought decision making of what color would be best to have on an CTA to drive more clicks.
+  With my background as a designer, every detail matters, from using a light gray color on the borders of an input to the well tought out decision making of what color would be best to have on an CTA.
 With my work, I like to have just the right balance between choosing good styling based on good UX knowledge.

-  My current works is shown on Shopify stores which you can go have a look at, but also a few Wordpress websites:
+  Some of my current work is visible on the following sites:
   <ul>
     <li><a href="https://www.therapiedecken.de/">Therapiedecken</a></li>
     <li><a href="https://www.katzenrobo.de">Katzenrobo</a></li>